State election panel referred investigation into Phillips County candidate to prosecutors

 The investigation occurred after Lita Moore-Johnson, a candidate for the Democratic nomination for a justice of the peace position in Phillips County, accused Marshall, her opponent, of using "illegal absentee ballots" to win the election, according to the report.

 Moore-Johnson alleged Marshall keeps binders of information on voters.
-She also claimed Marshall handled absentee ballots without her participation's being documented as a designated bearer, and that she handled more ballots than permitted by state law.
+She also claimed Marshall handled absentee ballots without being documented as a designated bearer and that she handled more ballots than permitted by state law.

 Investigators noted the vote count for the primary race was 209 to 147 in favor of Marshall with 73 of the 356 total votes cast on absentee ballots.
 Of those absentee ballots, 71 were cast in Marshall's favor.